 Weighted lap pads are also available upon request (at no cost by leaving an ID) at our Guest Services Booth located at our admission gates.

 Social Story and KultureCity All-Inclusive App

-Download the KultureCity All-Inclusive App to get your social story to help you further with your visit to the Pittsburgh Zoo & PPG Aquarium.
+Download the KultureCity All-Inclusive App to get your social story to help you further with your visit to the Pittsburgh Zoo & Aquarium.

 Sensory Inclusion Initiative FAQ